ChemistryYear 11 - Module 1 a a 30 min

 • Rf(Q) = 0.80 = Rf(Y)

-• ∴ Spot Q is Compound Y
+• a Spot Q is Compound Y

 Answer